Last update: 04.09.2019

 - Status: to check your current status and server data

 - TZ: to return to the main screen

 - Exit: to quit from the app

+We did manage to bypass the Netflix detection after connecting to the US-NFX.
 Even the dedicated Netflix test (fast.com) showed good enough speed for 4K streaming.

-It’s possible that you’ll find other US servers too that can access the Netflix US catalog.
-Since we found two working ones out of the seven servers we tried, we were satisfied with this result.
+It’s possible that you’ll find other US servers that can access the Netflix US catalog.
+Unfortunately, we weren’t as lucky with the Netflix UK, CA, AU, and FR catalogs.

 Can it be used in China?

 China has banned most VPN software, but Trust.Zone VPN manages to break through The Great Firewall of China, even without a stealth protocol.

 According to their website, 95% of their users in China have not had any issues with the service, being able to watch Netflix and access social media sites as well.
 Apparently, the key is to use OpenVPN Port 443, which disguises VPN traffic as TLS traffic.

 Additionally, users in other highly restricted countries, including the UAE and Iran, have been able to use Trust.Zone VPN as well.